Join millions of Canadians who have already trusted Loans Canada

 Save Up For A Big Down Payment

+In order to secure a mortgage, you’ll need to put a down payment towards the purchase price of your home.
 Generally speaking, the minimum down payment amount you can make is 5% of the purchase price of the home.
-The more you put down, the lower the loan amount will be required.
-Lenders prefer to see down payments much higher than 5%, since this will lower their risk.
-Plus, a lower loan amount taken out means lower mortgage payments for you, leaving you with more money in your pocket every month.
+Most lenders prefer to see down payments much higher than 5% since this will lower their risk.

 Before you buy a home, take the time to save up for a sizable down payment amount so you can minimize the amount of money you eventually have to borrow and reduce your monthly costs of homeownership.